browserengineering/book/book/preface.md

 next: preliminaries
 ...

-Computer science students find operating systems, compilers, and databases mysterious, leaving them powerless over part of their computing environment.
-So,[^1] a computer science degree traditionally includes courses that replace mystery with code, so that Linux, Postgres, and LLVM look like improvements, additions, and optimizations atop an understandable core.
+A computer science degree traditionally includes courses in operating systems, compilers, and databases in order to replace mystery with code, so that Linux, Postgres, and LLVM look like improvements, additions, and optimizations atop an understandable core.[^1]

 [^1]: Others reasons for these classes: a focus on speed; learning
     low-level APIs; practice with C; knowing the stack; using systems better; and the importance of the system covered.

-But web browsers are still opaque, not just to students but to faculty and industry programmers.
+But web browsers remain opaque, not just to students but to faculty and industry programmers.
 This book dissipates this mystery by systematically explaining all major components of a web browser.